Drivers Safety Course

 - TRC Sec.
 550.023 - Duty to give information and render aid

 - TRC Sec.
 522.003 - Serious traffic violations

 Process When Approved

 Once you have obtained approval from the Court and paid your fees, you must:

 - Take a Texas approved driving safety course and return all documentation listed below within 90 days.

 - Obtain a certified copy of your driving record from the Texas Department of Public Safety in Austin.
-The application for a copy of your driving record is available at Texas DPS Online and at the Princeton Municipal Court offices.
+The application for a copy of your driving record is available at the Texas Department of Public Safety (DPS) website and at the Princeton Municipal Court offices.

 - Submit both of the following to the Court by your 90 day deadline:

 - A certificate of completion from a Texas approved driving safety course.